steveloughran/kerberos_and_hadoop/sections/ugi.md

 ## What does UGI do?

-Here sre some of the things it can do
+Here are some of the things it can do

 1. Handles the initial login process, using any environmental `kinit`-ed tokens or a keytab.
 1. Spawn off a thread to renew the TGT